Heapy/awesome-kotlin/README.md

 * [mr-wizman/Consent](https://github.com/mr-wizman/Consent) - Easy Android permissions.
 Powered by Kotlin.
 * [matteocrippa/Parrot](https://github.com/matteocrippa/Parrot) - A lightweight library to load remote image and handle caching in ImageView.
 * [deva666/peko](https://github.com/deva666/peko) - Android library for requesting runtime permissions with Kotlin Coroutines
+* [MackHartley/DashedView](https://github.com/MackHartley/DashedView) - The easiest way to create a dashed or striped background on Android
 * [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
 This Android library is designed to look great and be simple to use
 * [developingdeveloper-tech/toaster-android](https://github.com/developingdeveloper-tech/toaster-android) - A simple library to add custom toast to android applications.
 * [heart-switch](https://github.com/popovanton0/heart-switch) - A heart-shaped toggle switch component for Jetpack Compose
-* [MackHartley/DashedView](https://github.com/MackHartley/DashedView) - The easiest way to create a dashed or striped background on Android
+* [MarcinMoskala/ActivityStarter](https://github.com/MarcinMoskala/ActivityStarter) - Simple Android Library, that provides easy way to start the Activities with arguments.

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framwork on kotlin using MVP architecture.